agentifyanchor/blog/content/posts/2025-01-08-streamline-python-development-in-devcontainer-with-uv.md

    **Note**: You can also use a **local image** if you prefer. use DockerFile or Docker compose file.

 2. **Features Section**:
    Think of this section as a way to **enhance the environment** with additional tools and packages.
-In our case, we’re using `uv`😁 (with shellautocompletion option enbaled) as an added configuration for this feature.
+In our case, we’re using `uv` (with shellautocompletion option enbaled).

 2. **customization Section**:
    The **`customization`** section is used to fine-tune the container development environment.
 It allows us to install additional extensions that will only be loaded inside the container, apply specific settings related to VSCode preferences, and execute additional commands.